apache/beam/website/www/site/content/en/documentation/transforms/python/elementwise/runinference.md

 {{< button-pydoc path="apache_beam.ml.inference" class="RunInference" >}}

 Uses models to do local and remote inference.
-A `RunInference` transform uses a `PCollection` of examples to create a machine learning (ML) model.
+A `RunInference` transform performs inference on a `PCollection` of examples using a machine learning (ML) model.
 The transform outputs a `PCollection` that contains the input examples and output predictions.

 You must have Apache Beam 2.40.0 or later installed to run these pipelines.